somhi/jtframe/doc/osd.md

 24-27   | CRT H offset            | MiSTer only
 28-31   | CRT V offset            | MiSTer only
 56-63   | Reserved for forks      | JTFRAME forks can use these bits%

+Credits/Pause are handled differently in MiSTer vs MiST.
+For MiSTer, bit 12 sets whether credits will be displayed during pause.
+For MiST, bit 12 sets the pause.
+This difference is due to MiST missing key mapping, so I assume that MiST users depend more on the OSD for triggering the pause.

 % JTFRAME will not expand to use bits 56 to 63 in MiSTer, so developers creating custom forks can use them.
 This can be used to provide custom inputs, for instance.